NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ### On the Virtual Machine tab change the Storage type to "QCOW2"

+And if required adjust the resources for the VM.

 ### On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.

-### On the Interface tab click edit to configure the interface with identifier "eth0", select Domain and Subnet and keep the suggested IP address, for the Libvirt options choose the virtual network "foreman"
+### On the Interface tab click edit to configure the interface, select Domain and Subnet and keep the suggested IP address, for the Libvirt options choose the virtual network "foreman"

 No Mac address is required this time, but do not forget to change the Libvirt options "Network type" to "Virtual (NAT)" and "Network" to "foreman".